 By recognizing these things, your donor will feel like your organization understands that the mission matters to them and that they’ve been a dedicated supporter for a while.
-Donating should make them feel good4, not taken for granted!
+Donating should make them feel good, not taken for granted!

 Brand your thank-you letter to your organization, so the recipient of your letter is sure that your letter is coming directly from your nonprofit and isn’t coming from either a third-party letter writer or someone trying to scam them.

-- If someone gave $50 to your animal shelter, explain how many puppies you fed for a week with that money, for example.
+- If someone gave $50 to your animal shelter, share how many puppies you fed for a week with that money.